-We, as a co-inventor, with scientists at New York University and the Feinstein Institute for Medical Research, have filed a patent application under the Patent Cooperation Treaty with the U.S. Patent and Trademark Office for the use of GABA aminotransferase inhibitors, including CPP-109 and CPP-115, in the treatment of Tourette Syndrome.
-We have also entered into a license agreement with NYU and the Feinstein Institute granting us worldwide rights with respect to such patent.
-We expect that this application, which is a class patent and covers all GABA-AT inhibitors, including CPP-109 and CPP-115, will likely undergo "national stage filing" in July 2014.
+We, as a co-inventor, with scientists at New York University and the Feinstein Institute for Medical Research, have filed patent applications in the United States, European and Canadian Patent Offices for the use of GABA aminotransferase inhibitors, including CPP-109 and CPP-115, in the treatment of Tourette Syndrome.
+We also have entered into a license agreement with NYU and the Feinstein Institute granting us worldwide rights with respect to such patent.
+No office actions have been received to date and none are expected until late 2016.